How Dissolved LLCs and Corporations may comply with the CTA

 Similarly, companies created or registered on or after January 1, 2024, must comply with reporting requirements even if they dissolve before the initial report is due – 90 days after it has been registered with the Secretary of State in the State where the entity was formed.

-non-compliance with jurisdictional requirements, do not equate to a company ceasing to exist as a legal entity unless the dissolution or suspension becomes permanent.
+Yes.
+It s very important to note that according to FinCEN, administrative dissolutions or suspensions, such as those due to non-payment of fees or non-compliance with jurisdictional requirements, do not equate to a company ceasing to exist as a legal entity unless the dissolution or suspension becomes permanent.

 Conclusion